CTD contains curated and inferred chemical–disease associations. Curated chemical–disease

-The following data is presented for this disease:
+The following data is presented for these associations:

 The inference score reflects the degree of similarity between CTD chemical–gene–disease networks and a similar scale-free random network.
 The higher the score, the more likely the inference network has atypical connectivity.